-4. Trainee Pharmacist Programme
+4. Foundation Trainee Pharmacist Programme

-We provide a regional trainee pharmacist programme for hospital employed trainee pharmacists across London which complements the national offerings for the foundation training year (assessment strategy, e-portfolio and curated set of learning resources) and practical experience trainee pharmacists will gain within the workplace.
+We provide a regional Foundation Trainee Pharmacist programme for hospital employed trainees across London which complements the national offerings for the foundation training year (assessment strategy, e-portfolio and curated set of learning resources) and practical experience trainees will gain within the workplace.